-I love working with children in all capacities and I am currently working on my second Masters degree (M.S.) at the University of La Verne (CA) to become a Child Life Specialist.
-I have volunteered in the Child Life departments at Newton-Wellesley Hospital in the Pediatric Emergency Department and at Connecticut Children's Medical Center on the Hematology/Oncology in-patient floor, and most recently completed a child life practicum at Miller Children's Hospital Long Beach, in Long Beach, CA.
+I love working with children in all capacities and I recently finished my second Master's degree (M.S.) at the University of La Verne, in Southern California, to become a Child Life Specialist.
+I have volunteered in the Child Life departments at Newton-Wellesley Hospital in the Pediatric Emergency Department and at Connecticut Children's Medical Center on the Hematology/Oncology in-patient floor, and completed a child life practicum at Miller Children's Hospital Long Beach, in Long Beach, CA. Most recently, I completed my child life internship at the Women and Children's Hospital of Buffalo to become a Child Life Specialist.

 When I design lesson plans I lay out the lesson with objectives, activities, and assessments that will reach a range of students below level, on level, and advanced to ensure that each student will have a positive learning experience.
 When I tutor, I first see where the student is at and what the student's strengths and weaknesses are and then design a plan accordingly.